ndrean/asyn-promise/readme.md

 ### `webpack.config.js`

-We will create two configurations for Webpack, development mode and production mode.
 The Webpack configuration file is presented here as a function so that we can running `webpack --mode production` will assign `config(production)`

 ```javascript
 # webpack.config.js